sdsc/sdsc-summer-institute-2024/1.0_preparation_day_welcome_and_orientation/README.md

 For any account user issues/questions, contact consult@sdsc.edu.
 ```

-If you are no longer able to retrieve your password and/or have forgotten the password, please let us know in the Zoom chat.
+If you are no longer able to retrieve your password and/or have forgotten the password, please email consult@sdsc.edu.
 We will resend you a new password as soon as possible.

 ### Login to the Expanse User Portal